Visit the institution website for COVID‑19 updates

-Applicants must hold/achieve a minimum of an upper second-class MSci honours degree or international equivalent in an area of physical science, engineering or biological science.
-Applicants with an upper second-class BSc honours degree may be considered if they can demonstrate good potential for research.
+Applicants must hold/achieve a minimum of an upper second-class MSci honours degree in a relevant discipline spanning physical, biological and environmental sciences and engineering, or a postgraduate MSc or international equivalent.
+We may consider applicants with a lower second-class MSci honours degree or an upper second-class BSc honours degree who can demonstrate good potential for research.

 Months of entry

 An aerosol consists of solid particles or liquid droplets dispersed in a gas phase, with sizes spanning from clusters of molecules (nanometres) to rain droplets (millimetres).
 Aerosols are found in a broad range of important contexts, from drug delivery to the lungs to disease transmission, combustion and energy generation, materials processing, environmental and atmospheric science, and the delivery of agricultural and consumer products.

 Candidates who aspire to work in a truly multidisciplinary field and who have an undergraduate background in any of the following areas are encouraged to apply: chemistry, physics, biological sciences, life and medical sciences, chemical and mechanical engineering, pharmacy and environmental sciences.

 You will be based at the University of Bristol for the first seven months of your first year of this Centre for Doctoral Training.
 During this time, you will receive training in the underlying physical science governing the properties and transformation of aerosols.
 Training will be provided by academics and industrial partners using a team-based learning approach.